ShrinjoyDas06/movion/README.md

 ### ✅ Mark as Watched
 Keep track of the movies you’ve already watched.

-### 🌗 Dark Mode
-Toggle between light and dark themes for a perfect viewing experience.

 ### 🔔 Notifications & Feedback
 Toast messages give real-time confirmation for actions like saving, removing, or marking movies as watched.